 In their efforts to stamp out paganism, the Romans first associated him with their god Mercury.
 Later, they attached him to Herne, a trickster from medieval legends.
 When that didn’t work, they turned his appearance into a symbol of pure evil—some contend that his look was the inspiration behind the Christian devil, Satan.

 New pagan and Wiccan beliefs contend that he is continuously “born” at the winter solstice, marries the moon-goddess Beltane, and dies again at the summer solstice in an endless cycle of death and renewal.
 Because of that, he is considered an important part of modern witchcraft, with many male Wiccans adopting him as their own.

 While many African tribal men are highly respected as practitioners of medicine-related magic, women who do so are more often viewed with suspicion, if not considered downright malevolent.
 The Yoruba, for example, believed that some witches (called aje) would transform themselves into birds and fly by night to practice magic far from prying eyes.
 These witches were granted these powers by the great feminine spirits known as the Orisha.

-One of the most powerful Orisha was Oya—the goddess of storms, winds, rainbows, and thunder, as well as a water goddess of the Niger River.
+One of the most powerful Orisha was Oya–the goddess of storms, winds, rainbows, thunder, and a water goddess of the Niger River.
 She is a fierce warrior who protects women and is associated with change.
-Oya is especially known for using charms and magic, and is known as the “Great Mother of the Elders of the Night.”
+Oya is especially known for using charms and magic and is known as the “Great Mother of the Elders of the Night.”